Mukkabaaz: Development

-Actor Vineet Kumar Singh said that he was not getting the kind of work he wanted in films, so he decided to write his own script on boxing, as he has a sports background, having been a national-level basketball player who played at six National Games at the mini and sub-junior levels.
+Actor Vineet Kumar Singh said that he was not getting the kind of work he wanted in films, so he decided to write his own script on boxing, as he has an athletic background, having been a national-level basketball player who played at six National Games at the mini and sub-junior levels.
 The idea of the film came to Singh based on his observation of the experiences of athletes in the country.
 He said: "I’ve seen lots of stories like this, which stayed with me over the years.
 I wrote this film because I wanted to play this character and I knew the only way to do that is by writing it myself."
 Singh wrote the script with his sister, basketball player Mukti Singh Srinet, in 2013 and sought a financier for it.
 He looked at the "player's struggles — those who couldn't find their way up because they couldn't land in the officials' good books; the bad conditions they lived, played and practised in".
 He mentioned a single incident that triggered the script was seeing his senior, who had won several boxing medals and whose photographs had appeared in the newspaper, "stealthily porting luggage" at the Varanasi Junction railway station to make ends meet.
 When Singh saw him, he was trying to hide his face behind the luggage.
 Singh said the incident "really shook" him because he was also a sportsperson.
 He took inspiration from the story of some other players who worked as a sweeper or who sold their medals.

 While he was pitching his script, Singh also worked on his stamina for the role by running, skipping and cardio training for two hours every day.
 Singh insisted that he had to be the lead actor of the film, but no producer would agree to this.
 Eventually, director Anurag Kashyap learned of the script.
 He had worked earlier with Singh on three films: Gangs of Wasseypur (2012), Bombay Talkies (2013) and Ugly (2014).
 Kashyap felt that the script was very similar to Rocky (1976) and asked Singh to show him a "Rocky" in India.
 However, Kashyap found one sequence in the script where the protagonist tries to get a government job interesting.
 He said he would make the film on two conditions: he would change the script a little, and Singh needed "to look like a boxer".